-A key advantage of SEEA EA is it allows for evidence on ecosystems to be linked with evidence on the economy and human well-being.
+A key advantage of the SEEA EA is it allows for evidence on ecosystems to be linked with evidence on the economy and human wellbeing.
 This type of integrated information can help articulate 'Systems Thinking' approaches, which recognise these inter-connections and the need to pursue an integrative approach that addresses all development goals (Voulvoulis et al., 2022).
-Weitz et al., (2014) characterises this approach to cross-sectoral interactions as a nexus approach.
-Barber et al., (2020) provide an example for the water, energy and food nexus to illustrate the multiple benefits of nature-based solutions.
-Policymakers are now recognising the importance of these systems or nexus approaches in setting the agenda for a more integrated policy framework for sustainable development (Voulvoulis et al., 2022).
-The SEEA EA framework aligns well with evidence needs for such emerging integrative policy concepts (e.g., Environmental Policy Integration (EPI) and the WEL Nexus approach decribed by Venghaus et al., 2019).
+(Weitz et al., 2014) characterises this approach to cross-sectoral interactions as a nexus approach.
+Barber et al. (2020) provide an example for the water, energy and food nexus to illustrate the multiple benefits of nature-based solutions.
+Policy-makers are now recognising the importance of these systems or nexus approaches in setting the agenda for a more integrated policy framework for sustainable development (Voulvoulis et al., 2022).
+The SEEA EA aligns well with evidence needs for such emerging integrative policy concepts (e.g., Environmental Policy Integration (EPI) and the Water, Energy and Land (WEL) Nexus approach described by Venghaus et al., 2019).

-2.2 Policy formulation
+2.2.
+Formulate policy response

 Policy targets are set and interventions and instruments to achieve them are proposed at the policy formulation stage.
 These targets set the policy objectives for interventions to address issues identified in the agenda setting stage.
 Ideally, they should be stated in a manner that is specific, measurable, achievable, relevant and time-bound (SMART) (UNEP, 2014).
-Policy instruments aim to change behaviours in a way that contributes to achieving policy objectives.
-They include legislative and regulatory, economic and voluntary instruments.
-For instance, formulating laws on nature protection, ecosystem management and restoration, and natural resources use.
+Policy instruments aim to change behaviours in a way that contributes to achieving these policy objectives.
+They include regulatory (or legislative), economic and voluntary instruments (examples are provided for the forest policy framework in Table 1, Section 3.2).

-The SEEA EA can also demonstrate to policy-makers the types of interventions that can deliver on these and wider policy targets.
-For instance, by delivering a more systematic set of information that covers stocks, flows, benefits and beneficiaries, the SEEA EA allows nature-based solutions targeted at a particular goal, such as climate change mitigation, to be designed in a more integrated way that delivers additional benefits.
-These benefits include climate change adaptation, biodiversity conservation and human well-being (Keith et al., 2021).
+The SEEA EA can demonstrate to policy-makers the types of interventions that can deliver on these and wider policy targets.
+For instance, by delivering a more systematic set of information that covers stocks, flows, benefits and beneficiaries, the SEEA EA allows naturebased solutions targeted at a particular goal, such as climate change mitigation, to be designed in a more integrated way that delivers additional benefits.
+These benefits include those linked to climate change adaptation, biodiversity conservation and human well-being (Keith et al., 2021).

-At this policy formulation stage, the SEEA EA can support ex-ante policy impact assessments, which evaluate potential instruments to achieve policy targets in terms of their economic, social and environmental impact and their coherence with other objectives and monitoring options.
-This can produce better designed interventions and instruments that deliver multiple benefits, evaluate cost effectiveness and avoid unintended consequences (e.g., environmentally extended cost benefit analysis often used in public policy appraisal, Johnston & Rosenberger, 2010).
+At this policy formulation stage, the SEEA EA can support ex-ante policy impact assessments (see Fig. 2), which evaluate potential instruments to achieve policy targets in terms of their economic, social and environmental impact and their coherence with other objectives and monitoring options.
+This can produce better designed interventions and instruments that deliver multiple benefits, evaluate cost effectiveness and avoid unintended consequences.
+For instance, as shown in Fig. 2, by supporting environmentally extended cost benefit analysis, which is often used in public policy appraisal (Johnston and Rosenberger, 2010).
 The European Commission have published 'better regulation' guidelines that highlight the important role that such 'Impact Assessments' should play as part of the public policy and programming cycle (EC, 2021a).